 This image was shot with a 24-105mm is lens at f4, 1/125th and ISO 500.
 I extended the lens to 105mm, as this helps the background go very soft.
 Notice the top of her head is soft, but her eyes and face are very sharp.
 Even a white background can show up if you shoot at a higher f stop, I like to shoot in the studio with the same camera setting I shoot for weddings.
 I set the main flash to 1/32th and the side flash to 1/64th and adjust my ISO if I am over or under exposed.
-I can adjust my white balance and HSL colors to tone the background to a flat white.
+I can adjust my white balance and HSL colors to tone4the